-That report led to a motion to direct staff to bring back amendments to the Land Use Policy Plan that would implement Scenario 4.
+This report led to a motion to direct staff to bring back amendments to the Land Use Policy Plan that would implement Scenario 4.
 That scenario was to designate Southwest B, Northwest A, and North B as the new growth priority areas.
-That motion passed with the Mayor voting in the affirmative to break a 3-3 tie.
+That motion tied on a three-to-three vote with the Mayor voting in the affirmative to break the tie.

-TARGETED GROWTH UPDATE (JULY 15, 2008)
+TARGETED GROWTH UPDATE (JULY 2008)